Metrics Framework Design

 The following convention defines how metric names are formed:

-• Each part shall use snake case (allows for compound names in each part)
+Each part shall use camel case (allows for compound names in each part).
+Note that a part, other than the first, may begin with a number.

-• Each name shall begin with a prefix representing the scop of the metric
+Each name shall begin with a prefix representing the scope of the metric (For example: esp or dali)

-Meta data further qualifies a metric value.
+Metadata further qualifies a metric value.
 This allows metrics to have the same name, but different scopes or categories.
-Generally, meta data is only used to furher qualify metrics that would have the same base name, but need further distinction.
-An example best describes a use case for meta data.
+Generally, metadata is only used to further qualify metrics that have the same base name, but need further distinction.
+An example best describes a use case for metadata.
 Consider a component that accepts HTTP requests, but needs to track GET and POST requests separately.
-Instead of defining metrics with names post_requests.received and get_requests.received, the component creates two metrics with the base name requests.received and attaches meta data describing the request type of POST to one and GET to the other.
+Instead of defining metrics with names post.requests.received and get.requests.received, the component creates two metrics with the base name requests.received and attaches metadata describing the request type.
+In this case. "post" for the former, and "get" for the latter.

-Meta data is represented as a key/value pair and is attached to the metric by the component during metric creation.
-The sink is responsible for converting meta data into useful information for the collection system during reporting.
+Metadata is represented as key/value pairs and is attached to the metric by the component during metric creation.
+The sink is responsible for converting metadata into useful information for the collection system during reporting.

 Component Instrumentation